Drawing laughter and a few tears, Cameron the entertainer takes his final bow as PM

 "Sadly I can't take Larry with me, he belongs to the house and the staff love him very much, as do I," he said, addressing mischievous social media gossip that the cat and Cameron did not get on.

-Jokes apart, Cameron sought to shore up his legacy as a reforming prime minister, highlighting his government's efforts to stabilize the post-financial crisis economy and the passing of gay marriage laws.
+Jokes apart, Cameron sought to shore up his legacy as a reforming prime minister, highlighting his government's efforts to stabilise the post-financial crisis economy and the passing of gay marriage laws.

 "I'll never forget the day actually at Number 10 when one of the people who works very close to the front door said to me 'I'm not that interested in politics Mr Cameron, but because of something your lot have done I'm able to marry the person I've loved all my life this weekend,'" he said.

-"There are many amazing moments in this job but that was one of my favorites."
+"There are many amazing moments in this job but that was one of my favourites."

 He said he would miss the "roar of the crowd" in parliament, but assured his colleagues that he would be willing them on from his new position as a regular lawmaker representing his English constituency of Witney, near Oxford.